grantnorwood/expedia-e2e/README.md

 ### Clone the workshop repo from GitHub

 #### CLI

-From whichever directory where you prefer to create your apps:
+From your terminal, in whichever directory where you prefer to create your apps:

 ```bash
 git clone git@github.com:grantnorwood/expedia-e2e.git